scarabee-dev/scarabee/docs/source/install/index.rst

 ---------------

-Once you have a nuclear data library file, you should move it to a safe location where you aren't likely to accidentally delete !
+Once you have a nuclear data library file, you should move it to a safe location where you aren't likely to accidentally delete it !
 It took a long time to generate, so it would be a shame to lose it !

 When running an assembly calculation with Scarabée, you can optionally provide